tomasferrarisenda/crossplane-minikube-lab/README.md

 My-app is composed of a frontend service and backend service.

 ### Frontend service
-The fronted service is com
+The fronted service is composed of a Deployment, a Service, an Horizontal Pod Autoscaler and...
+But if we look at the [helm chart](/helm-charts/my-app/frontend/), we'll find only the [AppClaim manifest](/helm-charts/systems/my-app/backend/templates/app-claim.yaml).
+Why is this?

+We are using Crossplane to define what a frontend application looks like.
+Through the use of the [Frontend Application Composition](/helm-charts/infra/crossplane-compositions/application/frontend-composition.yaml) we can define exactly how a frontend application must be deployed.
+[Here's a video](https://youtu.be/eIQpGXUGEow?si=nsm-uR1AyGZFbf6y) further explaining this concept.

 ### Backend service

-The backend service will include the backend application but also it's required database will include an RDS instance deployed in AWS.
+The backend service will include the backend appication but also it's required database.

-Let's take a look a the my-app backend deployment.
-On the helm chart, we'll find only two manifest templates: [app-claim.yaml](/helm-charts/systems/my-app/backend/templates/app-claim.yaml) and [sql-claim.yaml](/helm-charts/systems/my-app/backend/templates/sql-claim.yaml)
+Let's take a look a the my-app backend helm chart.
+In this case we'll find two manifest templates: [app-claim.yaml](/helm-charts/my-app/backend/templates/app-claim.yaml) and [sql-claim.yaml](/helm-charts/my-app/backend/templates/sql-claim.yaml)

+As for the frontend, we have a [Backend Application Composition](/helm-charts/infra/crossplane-compositions/application/backend-composition.yaml) which defines how a backend application is deployed.

+But in this case we also have the [SQL Claim](/helm-charts/my-app/backend/templates/sql-claim.yaml). junto c0n el  [SQLClaim](/helm-charts/systems/my-app/backend/templates/sql-claim.yaml) creamos el secret que contiene la password que el sqlclaim va a usar para ponerle a la db.
+ESTO DEBERIA ENCONTRA UNA FORMA MEJOR DE HACERLONAPRAS QUE NO QUED EEL SECRET AHI EXPUESTO
+ RDS instance deployed in AWS.

 what does the app backed composition include?
 ProviderConfig (required for deploying Kuberntes objects within this same Minikube cluster), NECESITO EL PROVIDER Q SE INSTALA EN EL CHART DE PROVIDERSA??????deplyomenty and service. we could have nested within the backend composition an sql composition For the sake of simplicity and understability, we'll keep the backend's [AppClaim](/helm-charts/systems/my-app/backend/templates/app-claim.yaml) and [SQLClaim](/helm-charts/systems/my-app/backend/templates/sql-claim.yaml) separated.
 We could have included an SQLClaim within the [Backend App composition](/helm-charts/infra/crossplane-compositions/application/backend-composition.yaml).

-junto c0n el   [SQLClaim](/helm-charts/systems/my-app/backend/templates/sql-claim.yaml) creamos el secret que contiene la password que el sqlclaim va a usar para ponerle a la db.
-ESTO DEBERIA ENCONTRA UNA FORMA MEJOR DE HACERLONAPRAS QUE NO QUED EEL SECRET AHI EXPUESTO